hyperoslo/Lightbox/README.md

 ### Configuration

-Configure text, colors, fonts of UI elements by just overriding the static variables in the **Lightbox** [configuration](https://github.com/hyperoslo/Lightbox/blob/master/Source/LightboxConfig.swift) struct.
+Configure text, colors, fonts of UI elements by overriding the static variables in the **Lightbox** [configuration](https://github.com/hyperoslo/Lightbox/blob/master/Source/LightboxConfig.swift) struct.
 As an example:

 ```swift